neams-th-coe/cardinal/README.md

 set the correct threading API in the `Makefile` by setting the values of the `OCCA_CUDA_ENABLED`, `OCCA_HIP_ENABLED`, or `OCCA_OPENCL_ENABLED` variables, respectively.

-## Building

-This section describes how to compile Cardinal.
-Compilation of all dependencies (MOOSE, OpenMC, nekRS, and SAM) is handled through Cardinal's Makefiles - you don't need to separately build any dependencies.
-The SAM dependency is *optional* - if you do not pull the SAM dependency, then Cardinal will still build, run, and test fine without SAM.

 ### Fetch the Submodules